 During an after hours shift, the participants on this run will contribute to an after hours team.
-The house officers will work generically across General Surgery, Orthopaedics, Plastic Surgery, General Medicine, Medical Specialties and Mental Health Services for Older People (Ward 35) over this time, however will work in their designated service wherever possible.
+The house officers will work generically across General Surgery, Orthopaedics, Plastic Surgery, General Medicine, Medical Specialties and Mental Health Services) over this time, however will work in their designated service wherever possible.
 House Officers will assist with admitting when ward duties are complete.